phfontess/js-alghs/README.md

 ## Reverse words
 **Can't use reverse() method**
 Reverse all the words from a string, but only the words and not all the string.

+## Reverse array
+**Can't use reverse() method / Manipulate only the original array/ Cannot create another array** Reverse a given array.